dissemin/dissemin/doc/proposal.md

 Universities adopt open access policies to foster green open access, but lack tools to enforce them.
-When a university runs an institutional repository, it is easy to get the list of publications in the repository, but it is much harder to find the missing ones without requiring the researchers to report them manualvly.
+When a university runs an institutional repository, it is easy to get the list of publications in the repository, but it is much harder to find the missing ones without requiring the researchers to report them manually.
 Neither researchers nor universities have a simple way to get the list of their publications that are not available in any repository.

 Our aim is to solve this problem, by building a system that leverages various metadata sources